Xudewang/isophote/README.md

 # isophote
-This is a small script for using IRAF ellipse to extract surface brightness profiles from images.
+This is a small script to extract surface brightness profiles from images using IRAF ellipse task.